 The tests widely available in the NHS (the standard direct plating tests) are not very reliable when they give a negative result – they give a negative result up to 50% of the time when they should be positive.
 On the other hand, a positive conventional test result is very reliable (they rarely find something that’s not there).
 See Which Test for GBS?

 The GBS-specific ECM (enriched culture medium) tests are highly reliable and are good predictors of your GBS carriage status for 5 weeks after the swabs have been taken.
 A number of NHS trusts offer the ECM test to some or all pregnant women, together with private sources, including home-testing packs – click here for more information.

 If you are taking antibiotics, or have recently, this may affect the test result so discuss this with your midwife or doctor.
 If you can, leave it for a couple of weeks after completing the antibiotics before testing.

-Any positive result during the current pregnancy means you should be offered intravenous antibiotics as soon as possible once labour has started to protect your newborn baby from GBS infection.
+Any test detecting group B Strep during your current pregnancy means you should be offered intravenous antibiotics as soon as possible once labour has started to protect your newborn baby from GBS infection.

 There are no known harmful effects of carriage itself and, since the GBS bacteria do not cause genital symptoms or discomfort, GBS carriage is not a sexually transmitted disease, nor is GBS carriage a sign of ill health or poor hygiene.